 Example: A junior stylist may be able to offer 5% discount whereas a senior stylist may be able to offer 10% discount because of the job they hold.

-Color Code: Select a color from the color palette - this color appears in a vertical bar on the left along with the therapists name on the Appointment Book.
+Color Code: Select a color from the color palette - this color appears along with the provider's name on the Appointment Book.

 Example: You may have all massage specialists in one color, all hair stylists in one color, and all beauticians in one color.
 This way, with one glance at the Appointment Book you know the function of each therapist.